tasmota/docs/docs/TWAI.md

     var extended = ident >> 31 & 0x1                 # Extended identifier flag (0..1)
     var id = ident & 0x1fffffff

-    self.active = 1                                  # At least one valid decode
   end
 end

 twai = twai_cls()                                    # This class name (twai) is used by the TWAI driver! tasmota.add_driver(twai)
 ```
-Save the file as `twai.be` and add a line `load('twai.be')` to file `preinit.be`.
+Save the file as `twai_minimal.be` and add a line `load('twai_minimal.be')` to file `preinit.be`.
 This will execute the file at restart and prepare the driver for 250Kbit/s and Listen Only Mode.

 ### Remeha Calenta Ace sniffer for Domoticz

 <img alt="Remeha" src="../_media/Remeha1.jpg" style="margin:10px;float:right;width:18em"> </img>
 The Remeha boiler provides a RJ12 connector for a Service Tool.
 The communication between the boiler and the Service Tool takes place using CAN-bus in 11-bit identifier mode.
 A dongle consisting of a <b>M5 Mini CAN Unit</b> and a <b>M5Atom</b> (ESP32/ESP32S3) or <b>M5Nano</b> (ESP32C6) with Tasmota can be used as sniffer sending important data to a Home Automation tool like Domoticz.

-To make the <b>M5 Mini CAN Unit</b> compliant with the CAN-bus standard you'll need to remove the internal 120 Ohm resistor as the Remeha L-Bus is already terminated with two 120 Ohm resistors.
+??? note "To make the M5 Mini CAN Unit compliant with the CAN-bus standard you'll need to remove the internal 120 Ohm resistor as the Remeha L-Bus is already terminated with two 120 Ohm resistors."

-??? warning "When using the <b>M5 Mini CAN Unit</b> DO NOT CONNECT ANY USB CABLE TO THE M5ATOM OR M5NANO.
+??? warning "When using the M5 Mini CAN Unit DO NOT CONNECT ANY USB CABLE TO THE M5ATOM OR M5NANO.
 It likely blows (one of) the ESD diodes (as mine did).
-If USB connection is needed use <b>M5 Unit CAN</b>."
+If USB connection is needed use M5 Unit CAN."

 As an alternative you can use the <b>M5 Unit CAN</b> which has no internal 120 Ohm termination resistor.
 In that case you'll need to power the M5Atom or M5Nano externally with a USB power supply as the CAN-bus is isolated.